guitargnarr/reflexia/CONTRIBUTING.md

 Thank you for your interest in contributing to Reflexia Model Manager!
 This document provides guidelines and instructions for contributing to this project.

+## Important Legal Information

+Before contributing, please be aware that:

+1. All contributions are subject to the Reflexia Model Manager License (see LICENSE file)
+2. By submitting a contribution, you are assigning all intellectual property rights in your contribution to Matthew D. Scott
+3. Your contributions will not be usable for commercial purposes without a license
+4. You must sign the Contributor License Agreement before your contribution can be accepted

 ## Code of Conduct

 By participating in this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).